Steven Havers is Creating Better Dog Owners

 Rob Taylor, Swadlincote

-If your dream is to have calm, relaxed & well behaved dogs you can be proud of please read on...
+Your dog's dream is to have a calm, relaxed & well behaved owner,

-Hello and thank you for choosing Havers Dog Behaviour for help with your dog.
+Hello and thank you for visiting Havers Dog Behaviour to help you understand and improve your dogs behaviour.

 To help you recognise and interpret your dogs behaviour from your dog's perspective, please answer the following questions honestly and then see how your interpretation differs from your dogs....

-If your answers are yes, then your dog is probably having to be active to get your attention.
+If your answers are yes, then your dog is having to be active to get your attention which means your dog is not as relaxed as you would like him to be.
 This is the most common cause of problem behaviour.
-Your dog needs to be calm in order to learn.
+Your dog needs to be calm in order to learn and you will need to learn how and when to praise your dog so your dog understands what you want him to do.

-If you would like to receive my free tips, click here please.
+If you would like to receive my newsletter with free tips, click here please.

 For more examples of demanding behaviour, please read on...